PDF Annotator

 Text

-Click anywhere to place a text label.
-Type your note, then press Enter or click away to commit.
+Click to place.
+Type your note.
+Shift+Enter for multi-line.
+Enter or click away to commit.

 T